in28minutes/cloud.in28minutes.com/_posts_ranga/google-cloud-choosing-a-database.md

 Cloud BigTable on the other hand, is a managed, scalable NoSQL wide column database.
 It is NOT serverless (You need to create instances).

-BigTable is recommended for data sizes> 10 Terabytes to several Petabytes.
+BigTable is recommended for data sizes greater than 10 terabytes.
 It is usually used for large analytical and operational workloads.

 BigTable is NOT recommended for transactional workloads.
 It does NOT support multi-row transactions - supports ONLY single-row transactions.